geochap/faqtiv/README.md

 It initially consists of:

 - A node + angular based tool that lets users ask questions and curate the generated answer scripts
-- A framework for configuring apis against the data in your database
+- A java based framework for configuring parameterized queries and entity indexers against the data in your database

+Note that the system operates by generating javascript programs against APIs, not by generating SQL.
+There are various reasons for this:

+- Answering queries typically involves other non-sql services.
+E.g. entity resolution is better done via elastic/opensearch/etc. than in sql.
+- Databases can be tuned to answer specific query patterns instead of getting hit with arbitrarily generated sql.
+- API as abstraction layer is far more general purpose and lends itself better to composability.

 # Getting Started